Impact of COVID-19

 Supporting investees and clients

-Laurencin tells that Triodos Organic Growth Fund investees have all had to take swift action in response to COVID-19 with support from the fund.
+Laurencin tells that Triodos Food Transition Europe Fund investees have all had to take swift action in response to COVID-19 with support from the fund.
 As European businesses, many have received government assistance, and despite some having to temporarily downsize, they are faring relatively well.
 She says: “We are a hands-on investor and have guided our investees by being very present and helping them make quick and strategic decisions.
 We are a sounding board, but we also challenge them on what’s the best way going forward.
 Some decisions were difficult, and some were radical.
 One investee, who earned a majority of its revenue from out-of-home and school canteens prior the pandemic, managed to completely shift its focus to the retail market and build resilience.”

 Veenstra tells that Hivos-Triodos Fund also had to act, and much faster than usual: “All of a sudden some of our clients were facing huge demands because their international clients and consumers started stockpiling.
 We had to be more flexible in our terms and conditions.”

 Enabling and activating change